wp-plugins/leaflet-maps-marker/trunk/readme.txt

 For more information on translations of the plugin and how to contribute a new translation, please visit [http://www.mapsmarker.com/languages](http://www.mapsmarker.com/languages).

 == Upgrade Notice ==
+= v1.4.3 =
+added WMS support for KML files, bugfix for defect routing link attached to popup-text

 = v1.4.2 =
 fix for bug causing custom marker icons not to show up on certain hosts